fl4p/Fugu2/README.md

 * Place Schottky diode in parallel to LS switch
 * Use a second HS switch in parallel (with separate gate drive resistor)
 * Use short & wide PCB traces, maybe 4-layer PCB.
+#

+# Current Sensor
+Reject Noise
+* 50hz inverter
+* 39 kHz pwm
+* 380Hz Power supply

+# IR2184 and TK6R8A08QM
+I want the charger to be efficient, small and without a fan.
+No fan and high efficiency is both reducing loss.
+Si Mosfets waste most of the energy during switching.
+The faster the switching, the less energy is wasted.
+Need high gate drive current, because the gate is like a capacitor.
+For simplicity and safety, want a driver with dead-time, Infineon strongest driver from the IR series is IR21x4, almost 2 A current.
+Considering power level of 800W.
+Choose a fast MOSFET with low Qg and Qrr.